Currency: Singapore dollar ($SGD)

 their choice of exchange rate).
 You're unlikely to get the best rates at the airport or in hotels.

-aren't widely used these days, but you'll still find some places in Singapore that will cash them.
+These aren't widely used these days, but you'll still find some places in Singapore that will cash them.
 If you want the security of carrying money that can be cancelled if stolen, consider a travel money card (below).

 Travel money cards

 card.
-Read our article on travel money cards to find out if they could save you money on your trip.
+Read our article on travel money cards to find out which ones are best for you.

 Carry at least two cards and more than one cash currency (Australian and Singaporean).
 Split your money and cards between separate bags.
 That way if you